DataWorksWithSwarna/DataWorksWithSwarna/README.md

 📊 **[Job Trends Analysis](#)** – Looking at **What the current scenario of IT jobs across the globe and in India are ?** Interactive dashboard tracking Job Trends, patterns & salary distributions.
 📊 **[Multiple Ecommerce-Sale Analysis](#)** – **How is the business doing?
 What are the trends, seasonality and customer behaviour?** Interactive dashboard tracking Sales Trends, patterns & Revenue distributions.
+📊 **[HR| Employee Performance Analysis](#)** – Looking at **What are the production rates of employees in an organization ?** Interactive dashboard tracking Productivity Trends and patterns in imporove and enhance organization's performance.

 ---